7 Stunning Spots to View Fall Foliage in Westchester and the Hudson Valley

 Bear Mountain Bridge – Peekskill/Bear Mountain

 If your family has little or no fear of heights, a walk across the Bear Mountain Bridge during fall foliage is an absolute necessity—in fact, on early fall mornings, there are often more pedestrians along the walkway than there are cars on the road.
 From this vantage point, viewers can look north toward the peaks of the Hudson Highlands and south to the towns of Peekskill and Cortlandt.
-Pull-off parking is available at the base of the bridge on Route 6 for a quick walk or, for a slightly longer walk, drive over and park in Bear Mountain State Park.
+Pull-off parking is available at the bridge's base on Route 6 for a quick walk; for a slightly longer walk, drive over and park in Bear Mountain State Park.

 Scenic Overlook on Route 6 – Peekskill

 Not too keen on walking over the actual bridge?
 We suggest the scenic overlook on the way to the bridge.
-Heading north on Route 6/202 toward the Bear Mountain Bridge from Peekskill—a section often referred to as the "Goat Trail"—motorists will pass an overlook pull-off, complete with informational placards, on the left-hand side just at the point of a rather sharp curve.
+Heading north on Route 6/202 toward the Bear Mountain Bridge from Peekskill—a section often referred to as the "Goat Trail"—motorists pass an overlook pull-off, complete with informational placards, on the left-hand side just at the point of a rather sharp curve.
 There is space here for at least 10 carefully parked cars and, often, a hot dog truck and an ice cream truck.
-The view from this spot looks over Bear Mountain, Doodletown, and the marshlands below, and is a beautiful observation spot on a clear day.
+This spot looks over Bear Mountain, Doodletown, and the marshlands below, and is a beautiful observation spot on a clear day.